-Long range shooting can be tough.
-But with the right long range scope, it can seriously help improve your accuracy a ton!
+Long distance shooting can be tough.
+But with the right optics, it can seriously help improve your accuracy a ton!

-So what are the best long range scopes on the market?
+So what is the best long range scope on the market?

-I've reviewed dozens of different scopes and have narrowed it down to the top 5 best scopes for long range shooting!
+I've reviewed dozens of different scopes and have narrowed it down to the top 8!

 Defining What Long Range Means

-Most long range rifle scopes are used for snipers, as long range scopes are typically designed to provide higher power.
+Most long range rifle scopes are used for snipers, as these optics are typically designed to provide higher power.

 A long range sniper scope (LRS) is specifically designed to provide additional magnification in order for the target to appear closer, giving the shooter more confidence and increasing the ability to accurately shoot at long distances, say 1000 yards or longer.

-There are a lot of companies out there that produce long range scopes however there are only a handful that produce them of good enough quality to warrant a review.
+There are a lot of companies out there that produce hunting optics however there are only a handful that produce a scope with good enough quality to warrant a review.

 If you're looking for the best long range scope for the money, you can get your hands on a long sniper scope for as little as $100, however, based on our experience these optics are not constructed with quality glass and will not provide a clear image.
 You want to stay within the $300-500 range.

 Don't be surprised by sniper scopes and other long range optics with price tags over $500 at the lower end in this category, and they can go up to several thousand dollars.